Gus Bradley held court on the field of Ladd-Peebles Stadium following Senior Bowl practice Tuesday, dressed in Jaguars gear and wearing a big grin.

 Pete Carroll lauded Bradley as the best teacher that he has ever been around.

-Safe to say he has built up some good will over the years, and it might just come in handy.
+Safe to say, he has built up some good will over the years.